temporalio/documentation/docs-src/cli/batch/describe.md

 The `temporal batch describe` command shows the progress of an ongoing Batch job.

 Pass a valid Job ID to return a Batch Job's information.

 `temporal batch describe --jobid=MyJobId`

-Use the command options listed below to change the information returned by this command.
+Use the following options to change the behavior of this command.

 - [--fields](/cli/cmd-options/fields)